-Adequate information relating to Financial Transparency and Disclosures accounting and reporting issues as well as recent professional and regulatory pronouncements in order to understand the potential effects on financial statements and how they can portray a true and fair picture of the company's financial situation.
+Adequate information relating to Financial Transparency and Disclosures

+A permanent committee of the Board of Directors tasked with monitoring financial reporting and disclosure is known as the Audit Committee.
+The audit committee will work with the board of directors to examine significant accounting and reporting issues as well as recent professional and regulatory pronouncements in order to understand the potential effects on financial statements and how they can portray a true and fair picture of the company's financial situation.
 The committee will also make sure that the company has effective monitoring systems.
 The company's internal control system was observed by the committee.
 The committee is in charge of hiring, compensating, and supervising the auditor's work.
 The Audit Committee's main duties include exercising oversight over the risk management, internal control, financial reporting, and regulatory compliance processes at GDIC.
 The Committee, however, does not have executive authority, and its main goal is to review and challenge rather than take charge of any matters that fall under its purview.